mazzyy/RaynMaker.Portfolio/docs/Backlog.md

-- position details
-  - show for history

 - migrate to axios

 - can we migrate to coreui tables
   (and remove bootstrap)

+- what is the buying price?
+  - sliding window?
+  - remaining investment before final sell?

 - separate events for
   - "wertpapiereinang"